 This week things have been almost 100% back to normal around here on the Prairie.

 The Cowboy has been working away and Mary Poppins and I have been holding down the homestead.

 Luckily, I’ve been healing quickly and I’m now cleared for all activity, including picking up the 25lb LittleMissH!
 I’ve been running and doing Yoga again and while I’ve been taking it slow, it feels really good to get back into my regular routine.
-I can finally open child proof medicine bottles and while I still can’t close windows, I CAN open them!
-The first week of cleaning and scrubbing toilets was exciting but being cleared for house hold chores quickly lost it appeal…
+I can finally open child-proof medicine bottles and while I still can’t close windows, I CAN open them!
+The first week of cleaning and scrubbing toilets was exciting but being cleared for household chores quickly lost its appeal…

 My first appointment was with my breast surgeon who assured me that all looked well.
 After she removed a stitch that was poking out of my scar, she sent us on our way.
 One of our good friends SouthernBelle had recently moved to Denver and we met her at my favorite breakfast place (Snooze) for a leisurely meal before my next appointment.
 It was wonderful to catch up with her, and it ended up being one of those times where you end up missing the person even more than you did before, once you’re sitting there chatting…does that even make sense LOL?